 Israel's Netanyahu is hospitalized to receive a pacemaker

-Israeli Prime Minister Benjamin Netanyahu's office said early Sunday that he was undergoing a procedure to receive a pacemaker.
+Israeli Prime Minister Benjamin Netanyahu said early Sunday he was going to the hospital for an emergency procedure to receive a pacemaker, but vowed to press ahead with his controversial judicial overhaul plan.

+In a brief videotaped statement released at 2 a.m., Netanyahu said he had been fitted with a monitoring device after being briefly hospitalized last week for what his office had said was dehydration.
+He said an alarm on the device beeped Saturday night, meaning he needed a pacemaker immediately.

 In a short statement, Netanyahu's office said Israel's leader would be placed under sedation.
 A top deputy, Justice Minister Yariv Levin, was to stand in for him.